New Jerusalem Descends

 LIKE A BRIDE

-“Prepared like a bride.”
+And the city was “prepared like a bride.”
 The “marriage” of the “bride” was anticipated at the heavenly celebration after the destruction of the “Great Harlot.”
 Here, John compares the people of God to a “city” and to a “bride.”
-This is a simile, not literal language (“LIKE a bride”).
+This is a simile, not literal language (“like a bride”).

-“The tabernacle of God is with men.”
+From now on, “the Tabernacle of God is with men.”
 These words echo several Old Testament passages, beginning with the covenant promise to Abraham.
-This includes the promise of land to Abraham and “his seed.”
-And the promise includes “peoples,” plural, thus it is far more inclusive than the biological descendants of the patriarch - (Genesis 17:7-8, Leviticus 26:11-12, Jeremiah 31:33, Ezekiel 37:27, Zechariah 13:9).
+This includes the promise of land to him and to “his seed.”
+And that promise included “peoples,” plural, thus it was from the start far more inclusive than the biological descendants of the patriarch - (Genesis 17:7-8, Leviticus 26:11-12, Jeremiah 31:33, Ezekiel 37:27, Zechariah 13:9).

-“He shall wipe away every tear from their eyes.”
-Previously, this promise was applied to the “innumerable multitude” that was exiting the “great tribulation.”
+When the city descends, God “shall wipe away every tear from their eyes.”
+Previously, this promise was applied to the “innumerable multitude” that John saw exiting the “Great Tribulation.”
 The description echoes the promise in Isaiah to the faithful remnant of Israel - (Revelation 7:9-17, 21:5-8, Isaiah 23:1-25:8).

 FAITHFUL AND TRUE

-“It is done” (ginomai).
-The same declaration occurs at the beginning and end of the “seven bowls of wrath” that “complete” the wrath of God - (Revelation 15:1, 16:17).
+The clause rendered “it is done” (ginomai) is the same declaration heard at the beginning and end of the “seven bowls of wrath” that “completed” the wrath of God.
+Thus, the completion of His wrath will mean the descent of New Jerusalem - (Revelation 15:1, 16:17).

-And here, John is guided by one of the seven angels who have the “seven bowls of wrath.”
+And in this latest vision, John is guided by one of the seven angels who had the “seven bowls of wrath.”
 The literary connection is deliberate.

 The third literary division is an expansion and explanation of the “seven bowls of wrath.”
-At this point, the book is describing what the completion of God’s wrath will mean for “overcoming” saints.
+And at this point in the book, it is describing what the completion of God’s wrath will mean for “overcoming” saints.

-The stress is on the city of “New Jerusalem” that is descending from heaven to the earth, and NOT the other way around.
-The purpose behind the image is the redemption of humanity, indeed, of the created order.
+In the vision, the stress is on the city of “New Jerusalem” that is descending from heaven TO THE EARTH, and NOT the other way around.
+The purpose behind the image is the redemption of humanity, indeed, of the entire created order.

 The fourth and final division of the book begins with the next paragraph, the description of the “holy city” that will be inhabited by multitudes and encompass the entire creation.